TosbackCgusBridge-Bot/CGUs-versions/Earthlink/unknown.md

 EarthLink has no obligation to monitor the Service but may do so to (i) comply with laws, regulations, or governmental or legal requests. (ii) protect the overall integrity of the Service (including the EarthLink network). (iii) operate the technical aspects of the Service in a proper, effective, and reasonable manner. (iv) protect itself, its employees, or others as described in the EarthLink Privacy Policy . and (v) enforce or prevent breaches of this Agreement or other EarthLink agreements or policies, including the EarthLink Acceptable Use Policy.

 EarthLink will only disclose information regarding your use of your Service in accordance with the EarthLink Privacy Policy.
-EarthLink may immediately remove your material or information from EarthLink's servers, in whole or in part, if EarthLink reasonably believes it infringes another's property rights or violates the EarthLink Acceptable Use Policy, other EarthLink agreements or policies, or any laws or regulations.
+EarthLink may immediately remove your material or information from EarthLink's servers, in whole or in part, if EarthLink reasonably believes it infringes another's property rights or violates the EarthLink Acceptable Use Policy , other EarthLink agreements or policies, or any laws or regulations.

 EarthLink will use commercially reasonable efforts to schedule any maintenance outages in a way that minimizes the impact on subscribers. however, EarthLink cannot guarantee that your Service will not be interrupted and cannot always provide advance notice of such outages.